Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Increase the value in the max_connect_errors parameter in the parameter group that the database uses.
 - [ ] Update the Lambda function's reserved concurrency to a higher value.

-### A web application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
-The instances run in an Auto Scaling group across multiple Availability Zones.
-A SysOps administrator notices that some of these EC2 instances show up as healthy in the Auto Scaling group but show up as unhealthy in the ALB target group.
-What is a possible reason for this issue?
+### A company stores files on 50 Amazon S3 buckets in the same AWS Region The company wants to connect to the S3 buckets securely over a private connection from its Amazon EC2 instances.
+The company needs a solution that produces no additional cost.
+Which solution will meet these requirements?

-- [ ] Security groups are not allowing traffic between the ALB and the failing EC2 instances.
+- [ ] Create a gateway VPC endpoint for each S3 bucket.
+Attach the gateway VPC endpoints to each subnet inside the VPC.
-- [ ] The Auto Scaling group health check is configured for EC2 status checks.
+- [ ] Create an interface VPC endpoint for each S3 bucket.
+Attach the interface VPC endpoints to each subnet inside the VPC.
-- [ ] The EC2 instances are failing to launch and failing EC2 status checks.
+- [x] Create one gateway VPC endpoint for all the S3 buckets.
+Add the gateway VPC endpoint to the VPC route table.
-- [x] The target group health check is configured with an incorrect port or path.
+- [ ] Create one interface VPC endpoint for all the S3 buckets.
+Add the interface VPC endpoint to the VPC route table.

 ### A company uses AWS CloudFormation to deploy its application infrastructure Recently, a user accidentally changed a property of a database in a CloudFormation template and performed a stack update that caused an interruption to the application A SysOps administrator must determine how to modify the deployment process to allow the DevOps team to continue to deploy the infrastructure, but prevent against accidental modifications to specific resources.
 Which solution will meet these requirements?